Some of the 40 workers trapped in India tunnel collapse are sick as debris and glitches delay rescue

-Wide pipes are set to be drilled through excavated rubble to create a passage to free the workers trapped since Sunday when a portion of the under-construction road collapsed in mountainous Uttarakhand state.
+Rescuers have been trying to drill wide pipes through excavated rubble to create a passage to free the workers trapped since Sunday after a portion of the under-construction road collapsed in mountainous Uttarakhand state.
+But the government-run national highway authority said that the process was slower than expected and that another high-power drilling machine was being airlifted from New Delhi to be used as soon as possible.

+The authority also said the workers “confirmed the receipt of food items” and that all of them were safe “as communicated by them.”

-That is testing the patience of the relatives and friends of the trapped workers gathering outside the tunnel who are growing frustrated and angry with reports that some workers were falling sick.
+Relatives and friends of the trapped workers, gathered outside the tunnel, were growing frustrated and angry.

+Most of the workers are migrant laborers from across India.

-Magistrate Abhishek Ruhela said some workers have sent messages that they are suffering from fever, body aches, and nervousness.
+Magistrate Abhishek Ruhela said some workers had sent messages that they were suffering from fever, body aches, and were getting worried.
 Medicine has been sent through pipes that were set up earlier to get water and food to the workers.

-“Essential eatables such as gram and almonds are being sent through the same channels,” Ruhela said.
+“Essential eatables such as chickpeas and almonds are being sent through the same channels,” Ruhela said.

-Most of the workers are migrant laborers from across India.

-About 200 disaster relief personnel are using drilling equipment and excavators in the rescue operation.
-Steel pipes 2.5-foot (0.76 meter) wide, which arrived at the site Tuesday, will be pushed through an opening of excavated debris with the help of hydraulic jacks to safely pull out the stranded workers.
+About 200 disaster relief personnel have been using drilling equipment and excavators in the rescue operation with the plan to push steel pipes 2.5-foot (0.76 meter) -wide through an opening of excavated debris with the help of hydraulic jacks to safely pull out the stranded workers.

-Gaurav Singh, a state government official, said the rescue operation was delayed because of a technical fault in the drilling machine, but a new machine has been installed.

 A landslide Sunday caused a portion of the 4.5-kilometer (2.7-mile) tunnel to collapse about 200 meters (500 feet) from the entrance.
 It is a hilly tract of land, prone to landslide and subsidence.